Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 and add the member if necessary

+noticed viridian forest seems darker than normal overworld wonder if there is an effect there I can use for night time or tinting caves to replace full black circle

 IMPORTANT note for later
 for randomizer consisder setup restricted runs rather than have to remake all encouters